 For the purpose of this document, the term complainant refers to any person making a complaint, for example, a resident or a service user.

 2. What is a complaint

-The Council, takes complaints seriously and has adopted the following definition from the Local Government and Social Care Ombudsman.
+The Council takes complaints seriously and has adopted the following definition: